Close×

 At Bell and Videotron, people aged 65 and over can use directory assistance (411) free of charge.
 Bell and Videotron offer this discount for residential and cellular phones.
 To sign up for this service, call Bell Canada at 1-866-301-1942 or Videotron at 1-888-433-6876.

 At age 65, you are automatically enrolled in the Régie de l'assurance maladie du Québec's public drug insurance plan.
-You don't need to register.
+So you don't need to register.
 If, on the other hand, you continue to be eligible for a private insurance plan, you can choose between the following options:

 • be covered solely by the public plan;